Stabilized Whipped Cream

 Now you won’t catch me using anything else to top desserts like my lemon pudding cake or pumpkin pie bars.
 I spend a lot of time making desserts from scratch and they deserve the best!

-The problem is that the homemade stuff doesn’t contain any preservatives or stabilizers, so it weeps or separates after a period of time.
+The problem is that homemade whipped cream doesn’t contain any preservatives or stabilizers, so it weeps or separates after a period of time.

 That’s where this Stabilized Whipped Cream recipe comes in.
 It holds it’s shape for a few days, so I can pipe it onto my banana cream pie and mini lemon cheesecakes well before I plan to serve them!